Migrants Mental Capacity Advocacy Project

 Provide short-term, practical solutions to these issues for adults who lack mental capacity currently in the system.

-Push for changes to be made to provide long term solution to the issues identified through strategic litigation and/or policy campaigning.
+Push for changes to be made to provide long term solution to the issues identified through organising, capacity building, policy and strategic litigation.

 Each case is discussed by a panel of expert professionals, before we create a bespoke support plan.
 Our panel includes:

 Public Law Barrister at the Garden Court Chambers and Lead Lawyer at the Public Law Project

 Court of Protection Barrister at Field Court Chambers and Legal Project Manager at the AIRE Centre